sfc-gh-miwhitaker/runningman/docs/01-SETUP.md

 **Snowflake Intelligence (Required for NL queries):**
 - ✅ Cortex Analyst for natural language queries
-- ⚠️  Currently in Public Preview
-- Contact your Snowflake account team if not enabled
+- Ensure the feature is enabled in your account (contact your Snowflake team if access is missing)

 ### 3. Browser Access
 - Modern web browser (Chrome, Firefox, Safari, Edge)